Meet the People behind 4th Wall

 At Fordham, she was the Vice President of a student run theater group, Splinter Group and performed as Baker's Wife in Into the Woods and Sheila in A Chorus Line.

-During her senior year, she interned at Maximum Entertainment as a Theatre Management and Production Intern.
+She interned at Maximum Entertainment as a Theatre Management and Production Intern.
 She also was the Production Assistant for Blank the Musical, an improvised off-broadway show.

 She's worked with RWS & Associates as a Singer/Dancer at Playland Park and California's Great America.
 Alexandra was signed with Wilhelmina and modeled for Popular Club, JLo and Esprit.
 She can be seen every once and a while performing at Don't Tell Mama in New York City for their Broadway Lunch.

-When not doing theater, she can be found singing with Bosco and the Storm in the tri-state area.
+When she's not doing theater, she can be found singing with Bosco and the Storm in the tri-state area.

 Check out anything else about her at alexandravittorini.com!